RedHatInsights/insights-content-service/README.md

 # insights-content-service
-Reporting service for Insights rules results
+Content service for Insights rules groups, tags, and content.